mcu-rust/FreeRTOS/freertos-rust-examples/README.md

 ## Setup

-We need to use nightly toolchain to support all examples.
-Even if some might run with the stable toolchain as well.

-**GNU Toolchain** is required for debugging some examples (e.g. windows):

-    rustup default nightly
-    rustup toolchain install nightly-gnu
-    rustup default nightly-gnu

 _If you have issues that the build does not ends, try th MSVC Toolchain!_

 **MSVC Toolchain** is not working for debugging:

     rustup toolchain install stable-msvc
-    rustup default nightly-msvc

 Add you target, e.g. for Cortex-M3 (ARMv7-M architecture):

     rustup target add thumbv7m-none-eabi

 Install required/useful tooling

     cargo install cargo-binutils